 Senegal

-Senegal increases the penalty for consensual same-sex intimacy
+Senegal increases penalty for consensual same-sex intimacy

 Map of Jurisdictions that Criminalise LGBT People